By Molly Patrick

 After our lunch we went to Tamie’s car where some Dirty desserts were waiting for us to test.
 Yup, the wizard brought us WFPB desserts that she’s working on for meal plans and the blog.
 We sat in her car and tested three different types of cookies and chocolate cake, looking all seedy as we huddled around, testing each one.
 As people passed by the car I’m sure they thought we were doing drugs.
 Ha!
 It’s only Dirty dessert, keep movin’!

-THIS is coming to a Fuckery near you.
+THIS is coming to a Sweary Saturday Love Letter to you.
 And it is fucking amazing.

 We hit up Kizuki Ramen for dinner and they had vegan ramen with kale noodles.
 Totally yum.